DERC Salotech

 Do I need different safety protocols for hot water versus cold water pressure washing?

-Yes, hot water pressure washing requires additional precautions including thermal protective equipment for temperatures exceeding 140°F, burn hazard awareness training, and proper ventilation in enclosed spaces to manage steam.
-Implement specific lockout/tagout procedures for heating elements, conduct regular heating system inspections, and ensure operators understand slip hazards from hot water and steam.
+Yes, hot water pressure washing requires additional safety measures including thermal protective equipment when temperatures exceed 140°F, steam hazard warnings, specialized training on burn prevention, and additional ventilation requirements in enclosed spaces.
+You’ll also need to implement specific lockout/tagout procedures for heating elements, conduct regular boiler inspections if applicable, and ensure operators understand the increased slip hazards from steam and hot water runoff.

 Questions?